Date of Birth: October 2, 1869

 Assassination of Mahatma Gandhi

 The inspiring life of Mahatma Gandhi came to an end on 30th January 1948, when he was shot by a fanatic, Nathuram Godse, at point-blank range.
 Nathuram was a Hindu radical, who held Gandhi responsible for weakening India by ensuring the partition payment to Pakistan.
 Godse and his co-conspirator, Narayan Apte, were later tried and convicted.
 They were executed on 15th November 1949.

 Mahatma Gandhi’s Legacy

-Mahatma Gandhi proposed the acceptance and practice of truth, non-violence, vegetarianism, Brahmacharya (celibacy), simplicity and faith in God.
-Though he would be remembered forever as the man who fought for Indian independence, his greatest legacies are the tools he used in his fight against the British.
+Mahatma Gandhi proposed the acceptance and practice of truth, peace, non-violence, vegetarianism, Brahmacharya (celibacy), simplicity and faith in God.
+Though he would be remembered forever for his great contribution to the Indian freedom movement, his greatest legacies are the tools of peace and non-iolence that he preached and used in India's struggle for freedom against the British.
+He was for peace and non-violence all over the world, as he truly believed that only these virtues can save the mankind.
+Mahatma Gandhi once wrote a letter to Hitler, before the World War II, pleading him to avoid war.
 These methods inspired several other world leaders in their struggle against injustice.
 His statues are installed all over the world and he is considered the most prominent personality in Indian history.

 Gandhi in Popular Culture